WEKIT-ECS/MIRAGE-XR/README.md

 step-by-step guides) and the ability to create content while performing tasks (e.g., ghost track).

-* Experiential approach - MIRAGE·XR implements an experiential learning approach.
+* Experiential approach - MirageXR implements an experiential learning approach.
 Trainees can follow a sequence of performing a task (guided by a holographic expert), reviewing their own performance, and performing the same or a similar task again.